ROCm/AMDMIGraphX/docs/contributing-to-migraphx.rst

 Importing From ONNX
 **********************

-To make it convenient to use neural networks directly from other frameworks, MIGraphX ONNX parser allows you to build a :cpp:any:`program <migraphx::internal::program>` directly from an onnx file.
+To make it convenient to use neural networks directly from other frameworks, MIGraphX ONNX parser allows you to build a :cpp:any:`program <migraphx::internal::program>` directly from an ONNX file.
 For usage, refer to the ``parse_onnx()`` function below::

     program p = migraphx::parse_onnx("model.onnx");